fernando-sch/fernando-sch/README.md

   <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=fe428e&center=true&vCenter=true&random=false&width=600&height=100&lines=Full-Stack+Web+Developer;Love+to+learn+new+stuffs..%3C3" alt="Typing SVG" /></a>
 </div>

-### Keep exploring, Keep growing.
+### Keep learning, Keep growing.

 #### 👨🏻‍💻 About Me

 💡 I like to explore new technologies and develop software solutions.
 🌱 I'm on track for learning more about Systems Design and Cloud Architecture.
 📖 In my free time, I love to read stories, from books to comics and everything in between..
 ✉️ You can shoot me an email at **fer.schneider.2000@gmail.com**

 ### 🚀 GitHub Analytics